PDC8/FITS/README.md

 All required data (brands, sizes, colors, etc.) is stored in the database and initialized via `default_values.py`.
 I (Peidong Chen) will email you my .env file so you don't have to setup our database structure and relationships.

+---

+## Code Structure:
+- app.py has all the routes that our web app class
+- database.py includes all the sql queries we are performing with our database
+- templates folder includes all the html
+- static folder includes our css and js
+- features like outfit creation can be found within the generate-outfit.js
+- all of our search with friends and outfits are dynamic searches which can be found in the relative js code
+- our friends feature and request notification can be found in index.js and database.py